 To complete our mitigations against the recent Meltdown & Spectre (v1 and v2) CPU vulnerabilities, affected machines must undergo maintenance.
 We'll be providing you with a minimum of two weeks notice before this maintenance will take place.

 If you are affected, your maintenance window will be communicated to you via a support ticket, and will also be visible within the Linode Manager.
 These notifications will go out over the next few days.

-During the maintenance window, Linode instances will be cleanly shut down while we perform the updates.
-Your Linode will be inaccessible during this time.
+During the actual maintenance window, your Linode will be cleanly shut down and will be unavailable while we perform the updates.
 A two-hour window is allocated, however the actual downtime should be much less.
-After the maintenance, each Linode will then be returned to its last state (running or powered off).
+After the maintenance has concluded, each Linode will be returned to its last state (running or powered off).

 Stay tuned for more information.